eclarke/eclthemes/README.md

 # theme_ecl

 A sane ggplot2 theme with large text and clean lines, suitable for presentations.
+Based off the fivethirtyeight theme from [ggthemes](https://github.com/jrnold/ggthemes).

 Install using `devtools::install_github("eclarke/eclthemes")`.